zuozhenggh/learning-library/developer-library/tomcat-to-oci/deploy-tomcat/deploy-tomcat.md

-# Deploy Tomcat on Oracle Cloud Infrastructure with Oracle Autonomous Transaction Processing database
+# Deploy Tomcat on Oracle Cloud Infrastructure with the Oracle Autonomous Transaction Processing database

 ## Introduction